Phaser (effect): Usage

 The term was often used to refer to the original tape flanging effect heard on many psychedelic records of the late 1960s, notably "Itchycoo Park" (1967) by the Small Faces.
 The Eventide Instant Phaser from 1971 was one of the first studio devices to emulate the tape flanging effect (with all-pass filters instead of delay, thus being one of the first to distinguish phasing from flanging).
 It was widely employed in the studio and in live settings by artists such as Led Zeppelin and Todd Rundgren.
 Phasing is a popular effect for electric guitar.
 In 1968, Shin-ei's Uni-Vibe effects pedal, designed by audio engineer Fumio Mieda, incorporated phase shift, soon becoming favorite effects of guitarists such as Jimi Hendrix and Robin Trower.

 By the early 1970s, phasing was available as a portable guitar effect, the first being the Maestro Phase Shifter PS-1 designed by Tom Oberheim.
 Unlike other phase shifters to follow, the Maestro PS-1 had three buttons to control the speed: slow, medium, and fast speed.
-Notable users of the Maestro Phase Shifter were John Paul Jones of Led Zeppelin, Alex Lifeson of Rush, and Ernie Isley of The Isley Brothers.
+Notable users of the Maestro Phase Shifter were John Paul Jones of Led Zeppelin, Alex Lifeson of Rush, Waylon Jennings and Ernie Isley of The Isley Brothers.
 Another notable early example was the MXR Phase 90 which featured a control knob for speed control.
 From 1974, Steve Hackett of Genesis, in the Selling England by the Pound (1973) studio album and tour, used the MXR Phase 90 for his Les Pauls, and from The Lamb Lies Down On Broadway (1974) album and tour, used the phase filter section in his Electronic Music Studios Synthi Hi-Fli.
+In country music, Waylon Jennings was a notable user of the phaser effect, particularly prominent on "Are You Sure Hank Done It This Way" (1975).
 In the late 1970s, Brian May used large amounts of phasing, in such songs as "Sheer Heart Attack".
 In the late 1970s and 1980s, Eddie Van Halen often used the MXR Phase 90 as part of his signal chain, for example in the instrumental "Eruption" and on the song "Atomic Punk".